 The demand for physicians will likely increase dramatically in early 2014, when the individual insurance mandate of the act takes hold.
 This means that most Americans will need to have insurance and will also have greater access to affordable health insurance options.

 These factors will change the way many Americans access healthcare.

 "Whereas many uninsured people particularly younger people have used urgent care centers or the emergency room when they needed a doctor, people will now have to have a medical home," he said.
 "The Affordable Care Act wants people to take responsibility for their own health care and be proactive in managing their care."

 While Wallace acknowledges that requiring people to be responsible for their health care is moving in a positive direction, it means a lot more people will be looking for doctors.
-And many of those doctors
+And many of those doctors already have full schedules.

 The law also adds accountability measures for the quality of health care while lowering reimbursement rates, Wallace said.

 "Reimbursements are reducing, but the cost of healthcare is constantly rising," he said.
 "So now we're talking about the perfect storm, which will hit around January 2014.
 I don't think they thought through these issues."

 Under the act, hospitals are judged by the quality of care given, using 176 different "core measures," as well as on the patient's hospital experience.
 If these factors are determined to be superior, the hospital could receive a ten to fifteen percent bonus in reimbursement.
 The flip side is that if service is judged to be sub-standard, the hospital could be penalized.

 One of the stricter standards is that if a patient is treated at the hospital and released, but is re-admitted within thirty days of discharge, the hospital will lose all of the reimbursement it received for providing the first treatment.